 This is exactly why I really think it is important to choose a music distributor that provides unlimited song uploads for a small fee, like DistroKid.

-Otherwise, releasing lots of music can get real expensive, real quick.
+Otherwise, releasing lots of music can get really expensive really quickly.

 How do I know this?